Skin Issues, Just One Sign of a GLA Deficiency

 Do you suffer with dry skin, breaking nails or cracked heels?
 Then, no matter how much lotion you use, nothing seems to help?
 During this season of dry skin, how about trying to help your skin from the inside out with the essential fatty acid GLA (gamma linolenic acid).

-GLA nourishes your cells and decreases inflammation, and we’re so sure it can help you that we’re offering it at 15% off all month long.
+GLA nourishes your cells and decreases inflammation.
 Without it, your skin can suffer – but so too can hormones and metabolism, let us explain.

 GLA can be most effective for these three things: